Antwerp: 16th century

 Antwerp became the sugar capital of Europe, importing the raw commodity from Portuguese and Spanish plantations on both sides of the Atlantic, where it was grown by a mixture of free and forced labour, increasingly with enslaved Africans as the century progressed.
 The city attracted Italian and German sugar refiners by 1550, and shipped their refined product to Germany, especially Cologne.
 Antwerp also had an unusually high number of painters, around 360 in 1560, in a city with a population of roughly 89,000 in 1569 (250 people per painter), it was the most important artistic centre north of the Alps, serving notable painters such as Pieter Bruegel.
 Moneylenders and financiers developed a large business lending money all over Europe including the English government in 1544–1574.
-London bankers were too small to operate on that scale, and Antwerp had a highly efficient bourse that itself attracted rich bankers from around Europe.
+London bankers were too small to operate on that scale, and Antwerp had a highly efficient stock exchange that itself attracted rich bankers from around Europe.
 After the 1570s, the city's banking business declined: England ceased its borrowing in Antwerp in 1574.

 Fernand Braudel states that Antwerp became "the centre of the entire international economy, something Bruges had never been even at its height."
 Antwerp had the highest growth rate and was the richest city in Europe at the time.
 Antwerp's Golden Age is tightly linked to the "Age of Exploration".
 During the first half of the 16th century, Antwerp grew to become the second-largest European city north of the Alps.
 Many foreign merchants were resident in the city.
 Francesco Guicciardini, the Florentine envoy, stated that hundreds of ships would pass in a day, and 2,000 carts entered the city each week.
 Portuguese ships laden with pepper and cinnamon would unload their cargo.
 According to Luc-Normand Tellier "It is estimated that the port of Antwerp was earning the Spanish crown seven times more revenues than the Spanish colonization of the Americas".